Progress & Goals

 -Evening/Before bed I gobble down some Huperzine (to maximize deep cycles), Garlic, APA, Potassium, D3, L-Lysine and a melatonin every other night.
 I've added MP Sleep Armor to push my recoveries faster!

-My Motivation Program View My Full Motivation Program
+My Motivation Philosophy View My Full Motivation Philosophy

 A lot to live up to!